 Remember, certain times of the semester (such as midterms and finals) will often place heavy demands on your schedules.
 It is essential that you anticipate and coordinate these difficult periods: problems that arise from not having enough time to complete papers or prepare for exams are specifically excluded from reasons eligible for Dean’s Excuses.

 Be especially careful of situations in which an instructor may say, “It’s fine with me, as long as you get a Dean’s Excuse.”
 You will know under what circumstances you will be able to receive one, so you may have to resolve the issue on the spot.
-Be VERY careful about assuming you will get a Dean’s Excuse in instances where ran out of time because you are overscheduled or did not plan well, because you may ultimately find yourself in a difficult situation.
+Be VERY careful about assuming you will get a Dean’s Excuse in instances where you ran out of time because you are overscheduled or did not plan well, because you may ultimately find yourself in a difficult situation.

 8) If you do qualify, you must be timely with your request